 Benefits of Headhunting

 The main benefit of headhunting is that it enables companies to find and recruit highly skilled individuals who may not be actively seeking a career change.
-This can be especially beneficial for companies who need to fill a specific role that requires specialised skills or expertise, as headhunting can help access a pool of passive talent that may not be available through traditional recruitment methods.
+This can be especially beneficial for companies that need to fill a specific role that requires specialised skills or expertise, as headhunting can help access a pool of passive talent that may not be available through traditional recruitment methods.

 What is Recruitment?

-Recruitment is the sourcing, screening, and selecting of qualified candidates to fill job openings within an organisation.
+Recruitment is the sourcing, screening, and selection of qualified candidates to fill job openings within an organisation.
 It involves creating and advertising job listings, screening candidates, conducting interviews, and selecting the most qualified person for the position.
 Recruitment also includes onboarding and orienting new employees, as well as managing the employee-employer relationship throughout their employment.

 Benefits of Recruitment